DragonflyTelescope/dfcosmic/README.md

 # dfcosmic

 [![Tests](https://github.com/DragonflyTelescope/dfcosmic/actions/workflows/test.yml/badge.svg)](https://github.com/DragonflyTelescope/dfcosmic/actions/workflows/test.yml)
 A high-performance Python package for cosmic ray removal strictly following the procedure outlined in [van Dokkum 2001](https://ui.adsabs.harvard.edu/abs/2001PASP..113.1420V/abstract).
-Although several other cosmic ray removal codes exist, there procedures differ slightly from that described in van Dokkum 2001.
+Although several other implementations exist, their procedures differ slightly from that described in van Dokkum 2001.
 In this package, we use [PyTorch](https://pytorch.org/) to achieve considerable speedup over the original implementation while retaining fidelity to the algorithmic choices presented in the original paper.

 ## Installation